EstivenMayhuay/theme-latina-wordpress/README.md

 ## **Overview**

 This theme wordpress is created by results a challenge, this project use **Tailwind CSS, HTML, CSS & PHP**.
 The S.O use was **Fedora 38**.
+We create two categores in wordrpess by month  **november & december** and assign a category each post card.

 ## **Setup**